near/docs/docs/2.build/4.web3-apps/chain-ui.md

 Compared to classic Web2 hosting solutions, the cost structure of a chain-deployed dApp is very different.

-When deploying on chain, you pay for the storage space of your compressed bundles.
+When deploying on chain, you pay a one-time fee for the storage space of your compressed bundles.
 This means that it's critical to pay attention to the size of dependencies you include in your application, as packages that are bloated or do not support proper tree-shaking will directly affect your cost.

 :::info